TrackerJack/TrackerJack/docs/source/panel_options.rst

 3. Click Cancel to close the panel

-4. Paste the value into the TrackerJack Focal Length box.
+4. Paste the value into the TrackerJack *Focal Length* field.

     .. image:: images/AEManPan1.png
         :alt: TrackerJack Focal Length